emagiz/emdocs/referenceguide/index2.md

 A component with ~~strikethrough~~ indicates it is deprecated: hover to see the recommended alternative.
 Some components in the flow designer have additional settings that are (usually) accessed through new/edit/delete buttons: these "nested" components are listed as sub-items of the relevant component in the list below.

 ## Data pipelines
+Components specific to the data pipelines integration type.
 - Default execution context serializer
 - Job
 - Job execution listener gateway